jae-finger/jae-finger/README.md

 I'm a data scientist focused on biology, education, and health.
 Lambda school alumnus.
 For a better look at my projects, check out my [portfolio](https://jae-finger.github.io/)!

-🌱 I’m currently learning about data science careers via the book: [Build a Career in Data Science](https://www.manning.com/books/build-a-career-in-data-science)
+🌱 I’m currently learning about data science careers via the book: [Machine Learning with Python Cookbook](https://www.oreilly.com/library/view/machine-learning-with/9781491989371/)

 <!--
 **jae-finger/jae-finger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.